There are a number of things to consider when choosing a design for your Wedding cake so the following information may be of help.

 Your venue may have a preferred location in the reception room for Wedding cakes but it's a good idea to check if the space is clear of any items such as fire extinguishers, radiators, plug sockets, wires or anything else that you don't want to be in the background of your photographs.

-The cake display table should be level and set away from any sources of heat such as radiators or direct sun through a window, especially during hot weather.
+The cake display table should also be level and set away from any sources of heat such as radiators or direct sun through a window, especially during hot weather.

 *Don't forget to ask your venue if they supply a knife for that all important 'cake cutting' photograph moment, if they don't then you'll be able to source a fairly inexpensive set either online or from anywhere that sells cutlery.